 SUSI Year: 2012

-She has volunteered at the Red Crescent, and she has been part of many health caravans across Morocco.
-She is doing her best to spread health awareness.
+After returning home, Mariem worked diligently to achieve her goal of becoming a pediatric surgeon.
+Along the way, she combined her SUSI experience and passion for healthcare to volunteer in different capacities, including working on many health caravans across Morocco.
 One of her favorite events was a caravan in Guelmim in the Moroccan south, where she had to interact with young girls and explain the health risks associated with female child marriage.
 It made the feminist doctor in her feel proud.

 SUSI Year: 2011

-We received a personal visit from Zarpash in August and our International Programs recruiters asked her to be a guest lecturer at their August marketing retreat.
+We received a personal visit from Zarpash a few years after her SUSI experience, and our International Programs recruiters asked her to be a guest lecturer at their August marketing retreat.

 After she left, Zarpash sent us a moving email with details about her remarkable life and the enormous impact SUSI had and still has on her.
 As a BBA (Honors) student Zarpash chose Marketing as her major even though she was strongly discouraged because she was told that "women are not meant to go for marketing” in her geographical region.
 Even though she was the only female student in her cohort, she persisted and before the final semester results came out, she was appointed as the Marketing Service Officer by a multinational company known as Coca-Cola Beverages Limited (CCBPL).
 The post was specifically created for females and she was the first ever female Marketing Service Officer and the only female in the Peshawar sales center.
 She also worked with FAFEN (Free and Fair Election Network) in the women voters education program, worked for FISP (FATA institutional strengthening project) and today, she works as Project Manager for the IQRA sustainable development foundation which helps victims of conflict zones by conducting vocational training.
 She has completed her MS in Marketing and lectures in Marketing and Management at IQRA National University.